 Jil Barros M.S., CCC-SLP joined Peer Projects-Therapy from the Heart in September 2015.
 She is a graduate of Emerson College, and has worked as a pediatric speech-language pathologist in clinics, school settings and private practice in Massachusetts for over 20 years.
 She has extensive experience working with children with Autism Spectrum Disorder, receptive and expressive language disorders, social pragmatic deficits, articulation, and motor planning disorders and fluency disorders.
 You will see Jil at the clinic on Saturdays helping out with groups and working with individual clients.
 She loves the collaboration here and contact with families.
 In her free time, Jil likes to ballroom dance and keeps busy with her teenage daughter.
 We feel lucky to have such a seasoned and enthusiastic clinician on our team!

-Andrea Gougian M.A., CF-SLP is a recent graduate from University of Massachusetts Amherst, where she received her Master's Degree in Speech Pathology.
+Andrea Gougian M.A., CCC-SLP is a recent graduate from University of Massachusetts Amherst, where she received her Master's Degree in Speech Pathology.
 She completed her Bachelor's Degree in Speech Language Pathology and Audiology at Ithaca College in New York.
 During her undergraduate and graduate career, Andrea gained experience working with adults and children with receptive and expressive language deficits, Augmentative and Alternative Communication, Autism Spectrum Disorders, cognitive language impairments, feeding and swallowing disorders, and voice disorders.
 Andrea has provided therapy as part of Early Intervention home health, school programs for all ages and rehabilitation hospitals for adults and children.
 Andrea is a Beverrly native and loves Halloween!
 She joined PPTFTH in September 2016 and is excited to be part of this passionate team.
 We are thrilled to have her!

 Missy Howard B.S.
 SLPA is a Speech Language Pathologist Assistant.
 She has experience in Augmentative and Alternative Communication, receptive and expressive language deficits, language and cognitive impairments, and deaf education.
 Missy has extensive experience implementing applied behavior analysis techniques to bring about meaningful and positive change to the communication and social skills of children.
 She is currently working full-time at the Children's Center for Communication/Beverly School for the Deaf in Beverly, MA.
 Missy joined Peer Projects Therapy from the Heart in September 2016 and she is looking forward to helping more children communicate effectively.

-Larissa Kortis MS., CF-SLP is a speech-language pathologist and recent graduate of Northeastern University.
+Larissa Kortis MS., CCC-SLP is a speech-language pathologist and recent graduate of Northeastern University.
 During her graduate career she gained experience working with both adults and children with Autism Spectrum Disorders, receptive and expressive language deficits, articulation and apraxia/motor planning deficits, phonological disorders, social-pragmatic deficits, cognitive language impairments, and swallowing disorders.
 Larissa provided therapy in schools, rehabilitation facilities, and a hospital.
 Larissa enjoys working with a wide range of populations, but she is especially interested in the areas of articulation, social skills/pragmatics, and language.
 Larissa grew up on Cape Cod and continues to love to spend her free time on the beaches.
 She joined Peer Projects ~ Therapy from the Heart in June 2016 and is very excited to be part of the team!

 Jaime Gilmore B.A., SLPA is a Speech Language Pathology Assistant.
 She received her Bacherlor's degree from Worcester State University where she double majored in Communication Sciences and Disorders and Spanish.
 She gained experience while working in a small, pediatric clinic as a rehab aide while in high school.
 Jaime has experience working with articulation and language delays/disorders, pragmatic delays/difficulties, and executive functioning difficulties among the pediatric and Autism Spectrum population.
 Her interests include articulation and language therapy and watching social growth within small group settings.
 She joined PPTFTH in September 2016.